Decision Maker: Cabinet

 Is subject to call in?: Yes

-The recommendations in the report were agreed.
+The recommendations in the report were considered and agreed.
 A decision record is attached to these minutes.

 Publication date: 12/10/2021

 Decided at meeting: 12/10/2021 - Cabinet